albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-005`
     -   **Title:** Enhance search, debugging, and system stability.
     -   **Status:** `Resolved`
     -   **Description:** This update introduces several enhancements across the system.
 It adds fuzzy and vector search results as an always-on augmented result.
 More detailed debug logs are inserted into the interaction history, making them accessible to `direct_generate` for learning from mistakes.
-The `CortexConfiguration` has been adjusted to include a 25% safety context for token counting mismatches, with the context size set to 4096.
+The `CortexConfiguration` has been adjusted to include a 25% safety context for unit counting mismatches, with the context size set to 4096.
 The file indexer's idle cycle is now 3600 seconds to allow ELP0 and self-reflection to execute.
 Finally, the interaction indexer now includes non-text data in the augmentation mix.

 -   **ID:** `CORE-FEAT-006`
     -   **Title:** Implement Recursive Socratic Inquiry for Self-Correction and Learning.